You have limited time, energy and $$$. What’s the best way to promote and publicize your work?

-Join Allison K Williams (SEVEN DRAFTS), Sharla Yates (CRAFT TALKS) and our special guests for this lively, funny hour of frank talk about author platform, audience engagement, and just plain getting people to read your book.
-We talk newsletters, websites, publishing, public speaking, and all the ways writers can build genuine, authentic platform without selling their souls to social media.
+Join Allison K Williams (SEVEN DRAFTS), Sharla Yates (CRAFT TALKS) and special guests Tonya Todd, Joylynn Ross and Jen Greybeal for this lively, funny hour of frank talk about author platform, audience engagement, and just plain getting people to read your book.

 FREE, all welcome!
 Sign up to receive the Zoom link the day before.